Ancient Voices for the Modern Soul

 Seeing Your Marriage as Sacred Sign

-For those who are married, the Song invites you to see your marriage as more than comfort and companionship — it is a living parable of the greatest love story ever told.
+The Song invites you to see your marriage as more than comfort and companionship — it is a living parable of the greatest love story ever told.
 To love your spouse well is to reflect Christ's love to the world.
 The Song calls married people to maintain delight, pursue each other, and refuse the slow drift into mere coexistence.

 — Song of Solomon 8:6